FortiGate

 end

-This is must-have to get logs from policies.
+This is necessary to get logs from policies.

-1) To see logs in GUI under 'Log & Report', as separate 'VoIP' option (right above 'Log Settings'), it is necessary to enable that feature first:
+1. To see logs in the GUI under 'Log & Report', enable this feature first:

 system settings